Wizkiller96/WizBot/docs/Commands List.md

-You can support the project on patreon: <https://patreon.com/nadekobot> or paypal: <https://www.paypal.me/Kwoth>
+You can support the project on paypal: <https://www.paypal.me/Wizkiller96Network>

 ##Table Of Contents
 - [Help](#help)